erniedotson/vagrants/README.md

 +       videomemory: 256
 ```

-Once you've made changes to the *.vagrantuser* file, you can install the
+Once you've made changes to the *vagrant.local.yml* file, you can install the
 Desktop GUI by running `vagrant provision <vagrant-name> --provision-with gui`

 Once that installs the Desktop GUI, it will likely take one more reboot for the GUI to be enabled: `vagrant reload <vagrant-name>`

 ## Recommended Plugins

-### Nugrant plugin
+### Configuration System

-[Vagrant Nugrant plugin](https://github.com/maoueh/nugrant) can be used to define local configuration in a `.vagrantuser` file.
+This repository uses a built-in configuration system:

+- *vagrant.defaults.yml* - Default settings for all VMs (committed to git)
+- *vagrant.local.yml* - Optional user overrides (gitignored, create as needed)

+No setup required - the system works with sensible defaults immediately after cloning.

 ### Vagrant Multi-PuTTY plugin